probe-rs/rover/README.md

 ## Building

-`cargo-flash` can be built using cargo, after installing the necessary prerequisites.
+`rover` can be built using cargo, after installing the necessary prerequisites.
 See the list below for your operating system.

 ### FTDI support